Intellectual Property Department

 Q: How do I classify my goods and services?

-A: Under the Trade Marks Ordinance (Cap.559), the 9th edition of the Nice Classification applies.
-There are 45 classes of goods and services in the 9th edition.
+A: Under the Trade Marks Ordinance (Cap.559), goods and services shall be classified for the purposes of the registration of trade marks according to the Nice Classification.
+There are 45 classes of goods and services in the current edition of the Nice Classification.
 For details, please refer to WIPO's web site on the Nice Classification at http://www.wipo.int/classifications/en/.

 Q: If I file an application for registration in Chinese, can the certificate of registration be in English?